Use of Transport (Own Vehicle and Employer’s) at Work

 If the vehicle is one you’ve never driven before, especially if it is a specially adapted vehicle, you will need to receive training on the use of any ramp or specially adapted part.

 So for example, some employers might have adaptations to the steering wheel and controls.
-It would be important for you to familiarise yourself with any adaptations and have the opportunity to practise driving the vehicle so that you can get used to it.
+It is important for you to familiarise yourself with any adaptations and have the opportunity to practice driving the vehicle so that you can get used to it.
 Some vehicles might be larger or longer than you are used to driving, so it can take some time to get used to them.

 You may also have to consider other health and safety concerns, such as weather and road conditions before driving the vehicle.